 Aside from the possibility of aquifer contamination from hydraulic fracturing, or from poorly done or degraded cement well casings, surface waters and shallow drinking water aquifers might be harmed from toxic spills or well blowouts.
 Any contaminated underground water could potentially make its way into springs, wells, and/or irrigation water sources, via natural routes or cracks opened by fracking or disposal of fluids into injection wells.

 Disposal of contaminated water: The water used for drilling and fracking might be used again for drilling or fracking, but it is generally now unfit for agriculture or consumption, even with treatment (not commonly given).
 Yet, the industry in many places tries to dispose of it in city/county wastewater treatment facilities, foist it off on local jurisdictions as a free road de-icer, spray it onsite for dust control, and sometimes simply dump it alongside roads or into streams.
-Farmers are even paid in some areas to spread sludge from drill cuttings on their fields as ‘fertilizer’ (innocuously called ‘landfarming’), ensuring that grazing and food crops are contaminated with the stuff as well (some of which is naturally radioactive). …All of which contributes to water (and air and soil) pollution in the end (if not health maladies).
+Farmers are even paid in some areas to spread sludge from drill cuttings on their fields as ‘fertilizer’ (innocuously called ‘landfarming’), ensuring that grazing and food crops are contaminated with the stuff as well (some of which is naturally radioactive).
+And short-sighted policymakers are advocating using wastewater to irrigate crops in the dry West, even though this has been shown to damage plants’ immune systems. …All of which contributes to water (and air and soil) pollution in the end (if not health maladies).